 The COTTON UNIVERSITY™ program offers additional teaching resources from CottonWorks™ and Cotton Incorporated exclusively for university and college faculty members teaching fiber, fabric, and fashion related courses.

 - Words to Grow By | Cotton Dictionary

 - COMING SOON: Cotton Plant Teaching Modules

 Color is an extremely important aspect of modern textiles.
-The color of a textile product is a major factor in the marketing and use of that product.
-The color of textiles can be used to differentiate groups of people such as uniforms used for athletic teams, hospital personnel or military organizations.
+The color of a textile product is a major factor in the marketing and use of that product, and can be used to differentiate groups of people such as uniforms used for athletic teams, hospital personnel or military organizations.
 Color can also be functional such as camouflage or protective uniforms.
 However, in the modern retail store, the color of textile products is a major contributor to what is referred to as fashion.
-The color is very important with apparel, carpet, upholstery, curtains, drapes, sheets and towels.
-All of the items are marketed with an emphasis on their specific color.

 From pre-planting to ginning, this booklet covers cotton production terminology on the field level, giving a better understanding of the growth of cotton fiber.
 Looking for a digital version?
 Find the interactive cotton production dictionary here.

 Cotton classification refers to the application of official standards and standardized procedures developed by USDA for measuring the physical attributes of raw cotton that affect the quality of the finished product and/or manufacturing efficiency.
 This booklet outlines the classification standards and process.